pmacosta/putil/docs/eng.rst

 EngineeringNotationNumber
 -------------------------

 String with a number represented in engineering notation.
 Optional leading whitespace can precede the mantissa; optional whitespace can also follow the engineering suffix.
-An optional minus sign (-) can precede the mantissa after the leading whitespace.
+An optional sign (+ or -) can precede the mantissa after the leading whitespace.
 The suffix must be one of [y, z, a, f, p, n, u, m, (space) , k, M, G, T, P, E, Z, Y]

 EngineeringNotationSuffix